ontodev/robot/docs/export.md

 Note that in the example above, the first two headers are special keywords and the third is the label of a property used in the ontology.

+### Rendering Cell Values

+By default, cell values are rendered with the label of the corresponding OWLObject (an entity, an expression, or an annotation value).

+You can render entities by other values by including a special tag after the column name.
+To render by CURIE, include `[ID]`.
+To render by IRI, include `[IRI]`:

+    robot export --input nucleus_part_of.owl \
+      --header "LABEL|SubClass Of [ID]|SubClass Of [IRI]" \
+      --exclude-anonymous true \
+      --export results/nucleus-iris.csv

+These tags should not be used with the following default columns: `LABEL`, `CURIE`, `IRI`, as they will not change the rendered values.

 ### Preparing the Ontology

 When exporting details on classes using object or data properties, we recommend running [reason](/reason), [relax](/relax), and [reduce](/reduce) first.
 You can also create a subset of entities using [remove](/remove) or [filter](/filter).